 - Chapter 6 explains MacroMaker, a utility that allows you to record sequences of characters and commands and play them back by using the MacroMaker menu or by pressing keys or key combinations that you've assigned.
 The MacroMaker Folder on Utilities disk 2 contains MacroMaker, the MacroMaker Help file, and a preset Macros file for use only with the Apple Extended Keyboard. - Chapters 7 and 8 describe Apple File Exchange (AFE), which you can use to transfer and translate files between the Macintosh and certain other computers.
 AFE appears, along with the translator file DCA-RFT/MacWrite, which is also explained in Chapters 7 and 8, in the Apple File Exchange Folder on Utilities disk 2.
 Chapter 7 introduces you to Apple File Exchange and explains how to use it.
 Chapter 8 tells you how to take advantage of the file exchange utility's advanced features. - Chapter 9 tells how to use Map, a utility that you install in the Control Panel desk accessory.
 Map allows you to display the location and time zone of cities and other locations anywhere on Earth, and to compare the time and calculate the distance between any selected location and your current location.
-Map is found on Utilities disk 2. - Chapter 10 tells you how to use the Installer, found on the Macintosh System Tools disk, to set up your Macintosh as a workstation using the AppleShare[TM] file server. - Chapter 11 explains CloseView, a utility which, when it is installed in your Control Panel desk accessory, allows you to magnify the contents of your Macintosh screen.
+Map is found on Utilities disk 2. - Chapter 10 tells you how to use the Installer, found on Utilities disk 1, to carry out a special installation.
+You can create a startup disk containing a small System Folder, tailored to your particular kind of Macintosh, and you can set up your Macintosh as a workstation using the AppleShareTM file server. - Chapter 11 explains CloseView, a utility which, when it is installed in your Control Panel desk accessory, allows you to magnify the contents of your Macintosh screen.
 Because CloseView is designed primarily for use by visually impaired people, Chapter 11 is printed in larger type than the rest of this manual, and it contains its own, large-print version of the chapter's table of contents.
 CloseView is found on Utilities disk 2. - The Appendix, mentioned earlier, summarizes how to use the Macintosh directory dialog boxes, something you need to know, not only to use these utilities, but to work with most Macintosh applications.